Ball Python Care: The Basics of Ball Python Husbandry

 Scientific Name: Python Regius

 Maintaining proper temperatures for your ball python is extremely important to their health.
 Failure to control proper temperatures can lead to illness and eventually the death of your ball python.
-It is important to establish these temperatures in its enclosure prior to purchasing your new ball python.
+It is important to establish these temperatures in its enclosure prior to purchasing your new ball python so that you can provide the best ball python care from the start.

-Ball pythons require humidity levels that are typically between 60% and 75%.
+You cannot have the best ball python care without maintaining the required humidity levels; typically between 60% and 75%.
 If the humidity goes below or above this range for long periods of time, you increase the risk of stress and certain illnesses that come with having too much moisture or too little.

 Limiting ventilation, increasing the size of the water bowl, as well as choosing the proper substrate can influence the humidity levels.
 Lastly, purchasing a hygrometer will allow you to accurately measure the humidity in the tank.